varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   on to the backend, and any further data from either client or backend is passed on unaltered until either end closes the connection.

-  The vcl_pipe subroutine may terminate with one of the following keywords:
+  The vcl_pipe subroutine may terminate with calling return() with one of the following keywords:

   error code [reason]
     Return the specified error code to the client and abandon the request.